alexandre-cezar/container-class/Labs/Lab02/README.md

 Now let's create a new file in this mount by issuing the command "echo "I am a bad container" > /findme and "sed -n 's/.*\perdir=\([^,]*\).*/\1\/findme/p' /etc/mtab"

 Finally, let's see the file at the host.
-From your second SSH terminal on the container host, using the overlayfs mount path to cat the file, run the command "sudo cat <your host file system path>/findme" and check the command response.
+From your second SSH terminal on the container host, using the overlayfs mount path to cat the file, run the command "sudo cat "your host file system path"/findme" and check the command response.

 An example would be "sudo cat /var/lib/docker/overlay2/feee143c8cabf326a8b1b79663f12e55062493da30b46166b46de7d832d1894b/diff/findme"